Gapless quantum spin liquid and global phase diagram of the spin-1/2 $J_1$-$J_2$ square antiferromagnetic Heisenberg model: Introduction

 For convenience, we set $J_1=1$ throughout the whole paper.
 An early density matrix renormalization group (DMRG) study suggests that the nonmagnetic region $0.41\lesssim J_2\lesssim 0.62$ is a gapped ${\rm Z_2}$ spin liquid phase \cite{jiang2012}, without any spin and dimer orders in the thermodynamic limit.
 However, a more recent DMRG study with SU(2) symmetry proposes a PVBS phase for $0.5\lesssim J_2\lesssim 0.61$ with a near critical region $0.44 \lesssim J_2 \lesssim 0.5$ \cite{gong2014}.
 Later, a very recent DMRG study further proposes two phases in the nonmagnetic region: a gapless spin liquid phase for $0.46\lesssim J_2\lesssim 0.52$ and a VBS phase for $0.52 \lesssim J_2 \lesssim 0.62$ \cite{wang2018}.
 On the other hand, a vQMC study \cite{hu2013} and a finite projected entangled pair state (PEPS) \cite{liu2018} suggest a gapless QSL phase in the entire intermediate nonmagnetic region.
-A well known fact is that DMRG is conceptually a one-dimensional algorithm \cite{white1992}, which can not fully capture the quantum entanglement structure in two and higher dimensions.
-As a consequence, the precision of DMRG for 2D systems strongly depends on the system width and states kept.
-Inspired by entanglement in perspective of quantum information theory, PEPS was proposed, as a natural extension to higher dimensions of matrix product state (MPS), which consitutes the variational space of DMRG.
-Unlike DMRG/MPS, PEPS satisfies the entanglement entropy's area law when describing two dimensions, thus providing a promising approach for solving 2D quantum many-body problems \cite{verstraete2004,verstraete2006,verstraete2008}.
+A well known fact is that DMRG is almost numerically exact, but essentially as a one-dimensional algorithm, the precision of DMRG for 2D systems strongly depends on the system width and states kept.
+New approaches that can go beyond DMRG for 2D simulation is in great ungency.
+PEPS, a higher dimensional extension of DMRG, which is also a systemtically improvable variational ansatz, provides a very promising tool for solving 2D quantum many-body problems~\cite{verstraete2004,verstraete2006,verstraete2008}.
 However, the expensive cost of PEPS greatly limits its practical application.
 Recently, in the scheme of combining variational Monte Carlo method and tensor network states~\cite{sandvik2007,schuch2008,sandvik2008,wang2011,liu2017}, where physical quantities can be evaluated through Monte Carlo sampling and ground states can be obtained by the means of gradient optimization, an accurate PEPS method was established to deal with finite 2D systems on open boundary conditions (OBC) \cite{liu2019}, making it possible to simulate large systems with very high precision.
+Particularly, it allows us to compare PEPS and DMRG results directly on the same system, which could be crucial to clarify some long-standing controversial many-body problems.

 In this paper, we apply the state-of-the-art finite PEPS method to accurately simulate the $J_1$-$J_2$ model up to $24\times 24$.
 Our results show that the nonmagnetic region $0.45\lesssim J_2\leq 0.61$ consists of a gapless QSL phase for $0.45\lesssim J_2\lesssim 0.56$ and a VBS phase for $0.56\lesssim J_2\leq 0.61$.
 The QSL phase is gapless by observing a power law decay of both spin-spin and dimer-dimer correlation functions.
 Through detailed comparison with DMRG, we provide very solid numerical results beyond DMRG.
 We also propose an effective field theory to understand the nature of such a gapless spin liquid and discuss the potential relationship with DQCP scenario.